tarassov12346/Tetris-New/README.md

 - run tomcat9TetrisServerLaunch
 - run the following maven command to run all tests:

-mvn -Dlog4j.configuration=file:path to log4j.properties file -Dbrowser=firefox -DsuiteXml=testng-all-tests.xml clean test

-in my case it will be:

-mvn -Dlog4j.configuration=file:C:\JavaProjects\2\Tetris-New\src\test\resources\log4j.properties -Dbrowser=firefox -DsuiteXml=testng-all-tests.xml clean test
+mvn -Dbrowser=firefox -DsuiteXml=testng-all-tests.xml clean test

 - the test method is logged for debugging pls find the api tests log in \target\logs\quality-automation.log